 Virtual booths, or virtual stands, are the digital equivalent of your company’s booth during a trade show.
 They are interactive panorama tours that allow your online visitors to explore your products from the comfort of their own home or office.

-Virtual booths can easily be uploaded to your website or social media and by adding interactive 3D features you can offer visitors immersive experiences that add value.
+Virtual booths can easily be uploaded to your website, build strong social media and by adding interactive 3D features you can offer visitors immersive experiences that add value.

 How can virtual booths help your business?